hiveot/hub.capnp/pkg/authz/README.md

 ## Status

-In development.
-This service is being converted to provide a capnp API.
+This service is functional but breaking changes can still be expected.

 ## Summary